 While we don’t need a Resurrection Sunday to recognize the Savior’s victory, isn’t it interesting how we can proudly sing about the joy of overcoming one day, and the next, our problems greet us like old familiar friends.

 The Blues of Defeat

 If Christ died for our victory, then why do we feel so defeated?

-Recently, I asked myself that same question.
-A few weeks ago I went through an extended time of illness.
+I asked myself that same question after an extended time of illness.
 The sickness caused me to miss time at work, which in turn, affected my input on a major project.
 Although the project was completed on time, since I wasn’t at work I missed a sizable bonus.
 A few days later an unexpected issue with my car demanded a costly trip to the mechanic.
 In the days following, a leak in our upstairs bathroom caused significant damage to our kitchen ceiling.

 I remember silently thinking to myself, “If one more thing happens, I don’t know what I am going to do!”

 After a couple of days, I could see that my defeatist attitude was beginning to affect my family.
 I had to do something to snap out of my discouragement.

 How can we as conquerors stay encouraged when we feel like giving up?
 Try these 3 play calls: